School of Labor and Employment Relations and Department of SociologyView CV

 As an organizational and economic sociologist with a focus on gender inequality, I am particularly interested in understanding organizational mechanisms through which gender inequality is produced and maintained.
 I attend to both the intra- and inter-organizational processes; I investigate the impact of organizational practices on women’s employment opportunities, as well as the ways in which gender inequality is shaped in different labor market institutions.
 My current research projects analyze longitudinal data for large Japanese companies and investigate 1) corporate responses to legal pressures to promote gender equality, 2) managers’ implementation of work-family policies, and 3) Japanese firms’ adoption and implementation of global corporate social responsibility (CSR) standards and their impacts.

 Mun, Eunmi and Mary C. Brinton.
-Forthcoming.
+2017.
 “Revisiting the Welfare State Paradox: A Firm-Level Analysis from Japan.”
-Research in Social Stratification and Mobility.
+Research in Social Stratification and Mobility 47:33-43.

 Jung, Jiwook and Eunmi Mun.
 Forthcoming.
 “Bending but Not Breaking?: Foreign Investor Pressure and Dividend Payouts by Japanese Firms.”
 Sociological Forum.